 Contact our Technical Support department at 1-877-820-7873 or dial 611 from your Pure Talk phone to assist you in determining if there are any coverage issues in the area.

 Pure Talk offers 4G LTE data speeds.
-Unlock other carriers we do not limit the speed your upload or download speeds in any way.
+Unlike other carriers, we do not limit your upload or download speeds in any way.
 Your speed ulitimately will depend on your location and network availablity.

 Every mobile phone has an International Mobile Equipment Identity (IMEI) number that identifies the phone.
 The IMEI is 15 digits long and it can be used to check various bits of information, such as the country of origin, the manufacturer, and the model number.
 When a phone is reported lost or stolen the IMEI will be blocked from use.